 What's the best piece of advice you've ever received?

-My mum always said to me, never do anything you're not comfortable doing.
+My mom always said to me, never do anything you're not comfortable doing.
 I've always always tried to have integrity, I think sometimes when I was younger I'd sometimes do things for other people rather than putting myself first.
-So it's been really inspiring now to realise that actually, you have to put yourself first.
-And by putting yourself first you can be a great friend and mother and lover, rather than compromising yourself.
+So it's been really inspiring now to realize that actually, you have to put yourself first.
+And by putting yourself first, you can be a great friend and mother and lover, rather than compromising yourself.

 If you could ask anyone a question, who would you ask what?